-3/1/2018 Bylaw Sections 8, 9, 10 & 11 Converted to Board Policy and Board of Supervisor approved Bylaws 06/28/2018 Staff updated format 08/10/2018 Modified the definitions of Applicant and Application to conform with SJCERA's adopted code sections 07/12/2019 Revised to include definitions, add requirements that an application must meet before being filed, allow the member to elect not to go to hearing, allow the use of depositions, clarify mileage reimbursement may be requested for out-of-county travel to SJCERA-scheduled examinations, and specify that SJCERA may determine an examination is not required in some cases.
-7/10/2020 Amended to clarify the use of a Referee for hearings, the order of the prehearing and hearing process, subpoena options, and penalties for noncompliance.
-07/14/2023 Updated to reflect current practices including non-Member Applicant role, travel reimbursement, deadline for Referee's recommended decision, and other minor clarifications.
+3/1/2018 Bylaw Sections 8, 9, 10 & 11 Converted to Board Policy and Board of Supervisor approved Bylaws 06/28/2018 Staff updated format 08/10/2018 Modified the definitions of Applicant and Application to conform with SJCERA's adopted code sections 07/12/2019 Revised to include definitions, add requirements that an application must meet before being filed, allow the member to elect not to go to hearing, allow

+- meet before being filed, allow the member to elect not to go to hearing, allow the use of depositions, clarify mileage reimbursement may be requested for out-of-county travel to SJCERA-scheduled examinations, and specify that SJCERA may determine an examination is not required in some cases. - 7/10/2020 Amended to clarify the use of a Referee for hearings, the order of the prehearing and hearing process, subpoena options, and penalties for noncompliance. - 07/14/2023 Updated to reflect current practices including non-Member Applicant role, travel reimbursement, deadline for Referee's recommended decision, and other minor clarifications. - 01/12/2024 Updated to reflect new legislation adding additional presumptions.